oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

     - Normal business entertainment is permitted
       - Beyond this, accepting, soliciting, or offering gifts is a violation
     - Gifts from clients are considered less of a threat to objectivity than those from third parties
+    - If both internal and external sources of information are available during research, then both should be used
     - Gifts from clients should be disclosed to employers prior to acceptance if possible, and afterwards if not
     - Members can provide research in return for payment from the subject firm if:
       - The fee is a flat-fee not tied to conclusions
       - The fee is disclosed
   - *Recommendations*
     - Members and their employers should cover travel costs when practiceable and limit the use of corporate air travel where possible
-    - Require research sreports to reflect the unbiased opinion of the analyst
+    - Require research reports to reflect the unbiased opinion of the analyst
       - Align compensation to this principle
     - Establish written policies assuring that research is independent and objective
     - Limit gifts from third parties to token amounts